-- (1) The council hereby delegates all powers and duties to the accounting officer which are necessary to enable the accounting officer - (a) To discharge the supply chain management responsibilities conferred on accounting officers in terms of - (i) Chapter 8 or 10 of the Act; and - (ii) This policy; - (b) To maximize administrative and operational efficiency in the implementation of this policy;
+- (1) The council hereby delegates all powers and duties to the accounting officer which are necessary to enable the accounting officer - (a) to discharge the supply chain management responsibilities conferred on accounting officers in terms of - (i) Chapter 8 or 10 of the Act; and - (ii) this policy; - (b) to maximise administrative and operational efficiency in the implementation of this policy;

-- (c) To enforce reasonable cost-effective measures for the prevention of fraud, corruption, favouritism and unfair and irregular practices in the implementation of this policy; and - (d) To comply with his or her responsibilities in terms of section 115 and other applicable provisions of the Act. - (2) Sections 79 and 106 of the Act apply to the sub delegation of powers and duties delegated to an accounting officer in terms of subparagraph (1). - (3) The accounting officer may not sub delegate any supply chain management powers or duties to a person who is not an official of municipality or to a committee which is not exclusively composed of officials of the municipality. - (4) This paragraph may not be read as permitting an official to whom the power to make final awards has been delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this policy.
+- to enforce reasonable cost-effective measures for the prevention of fraud, corruption, favouritism and unfair and irregular practices in the implementation of this policy; and - (d) to comply with his or her responsibilities in terms of section 115 and other applicable provisions of the Act. - (2) Sections 79 and 106 of the Act apply to the subdelegation of powers and duties delegated to an accounting officer in terms of subparagraph (1). - (3) The accounting officer may not subdelegate any supply chain management powers or duties to a person who is not an official of municipality or to a committee which is not exclusively composed of officials of the municipality. - (4) This paragraph may not be read as permitting an official to whom the power to make final awards has been delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this policy.